henrikerola/scaladin/README.txt

 > ~jetty-run

 Now the application is accessible in http://localhost:8080. ~ means that jetty will redeploy the application when changes are detected.
+You may also need to increase the amount of permgen memory available to SBT.
+The simplest way to do this is to edit the script that launches SBT.

 Packaging jar
 -------------